Dylan Fernandes: Early life and education

 Fernandes is a fourth-generation resident of Falmouth, Massachusetts, and grew up in Woods Hole, Massachusetts.
 He is the son of Tessa Lineaweaver of Woods Hole who owns Flying Pig Pottery and of Mario Fernandes of Falmouth who owns a small landscaping company.
 Fernandes's paternal great-grandparents came to Massachusetts from the Azores and Puerto Rico.
 He is of Portuguese and Puerto Rican descent.

 Fernandes initially attended American University in Washington, D.C.
 He transferred to the College of Charleston and graduated there, earning a Bachelor of Science degree and majors in economics and political science.
 In 2022, he graduated with a Master of Public Administration from the Harvard Kennedy School.

 Career

 In 2012, Fernandes worked on Senator Elizabeth Warren's campaign in his native Cape Cod region.
 Fernandes served as political director for Maura Healey's Attorney General of Massachusetts campaign in 2014.
 He went on to work as digital director in the attorney general's office.
-His work there included founding pro-LGBT rights events and women's right, including the 'Everyone Welcome' campaign to support the bill for transgender rights.
+His work there included founding pro-LGBT rights and women's rights events, including the 'Everyone Welcome' campaign to support the bill for transgender rights.